knocklabs/docs/pages/getting-started/how-knock-works.md

 Knock is easy to set up.
 It shouldn't take your engineering team more than a few hours to integrate into your product, and we're happy to help with the integration however we can.
 Here's how it works:

 1. Connect your channels.
-Connect any channels (e.g. email) through which you plan to send notifications and enter the config details of your existing delivery providers (e.g. SendGrid.)
+Connect any channels (e.g. email) through which you plan to send messages and enter the config details of your existing delivery providers (e.g. SendGrid.)
 2. Start sending user data into Knock.
 You'll use identify calls to send user data into Knock.
 We use this data to know how to reach a user on a given channel.
 3. Build your first notification in Knock.
 You'll design the orchestration flow as well as the per-channel notification designs themselves.
 When finished, we'll give you the payload format to send from your backend.
 4. Trigger your Knock notification from your backend.
 You'll call our the notify endpoint with the payload provided in step 3.